-- Objective: to solve the puzzles, optionally to solve them in as few moves as possible - Challenges: a bad move could lead to a state which is unsolvable; solutions could be very long and intricate - Control: up/down/left/right movements

-Unique: new setting for a "simple" problem that gives rise to extraordinary complexity
+- Objective: to solve the puzzles, optionally to solve them in as few moves as possible - Challenges: a bad move could lead to a state which is unsolvable; solutions could be very long (frustrating!?) and intricate (beautiful!) - Control: up/down/left/right movements - Unique: new idea for a "simple" problem that gives rise to extraordinary complexity